MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-business-model.md

 |24 hours	|5 Nodes | 0.72 * 24 hours * 5 nodes	|86.40 |

 ## View and Manage your Bill
 Virtual network data gateways don't map to a single workspace or artifact.
 On top of the usual charge you incur for using the artifact, the gateway incurs an extra charge with the operation name virtual network Data Gateway Uptime that costs $0.72 per hour the virtual network data gateway is on.
-This additional charge covers the infrastructure used to operate the gateway.
+This extra charge covers the infrastructure used to operate the gateway.

 To view your bill, use the Fabric Capacity Metrics app.
 You see three line items: